-We applaud OPCW's efforts in this regard, in particular through the work of the Fact Finding Mission and of the Investigation and Identification Team, and their highly professional investigations of chemical weapons use in Syria.
+We applaud the OPCW's efforts in this regard, in particular through the work of the Fact-Finding Mission and of the Investigation and Identification Team, and their highly professional investigations of chemical weapons use in Syria.
 Their work is invaluable for ensuring accountability and preventing reoccurrence.

 We regret that Syria's cooperation with the OPCW has, for the most part, remained an unfulfilled promise.
-We call on Syrian authorities to change their approach and allow unfettered access to OPCW designated personnel, as mandated by the UN Security Council and this Conference, and to resolve the open issues of Syria's CWC declaration without further delays.
+We call on the Syrian authorities to change their approach and allow unfettered access to OPCW designated personnel, as mandated by the United Nations Security Council and this Conference of the States Parties, and to resolve the open issues of Syria's Chemical Weapons Convention ("the Convention") declaration without further delays.